tyntec/api-collection/conversations/v2/README.md

 #### WhatsApp Group Chat support

-Starting with this release the Chat API makes the WhatsApp group chat functionality available.
+Starting with this release the Conversations makes the WhatsApp group chat functionality available.

 The current release supports: